Training to Prepare Your Staff for Any Crisis

 - Next Steps: Organizational Options

-Training your district’s crisis response team members is one truly amazing way to give back to your community.
+A well-trained district crisis response team is one truly amazing way to give back to your families and community.

-Flight Team (crisis response team) members respond to and support campuses going through a crisis or tragedy.
-This course will give you the foundation to train new team members annually, be an empathic flight team leader, while also addressing any concerns you might have about the process.
+Flight Team (crisis response team) members respond to and support a campus going through a crisis or tragedy.
+This course will give you the foundation team members need to respond with confidence.

 Miko Price | School Counselor, Phoenix, AZ